17 Must-Have Electronics For Easier Travel

 3. Travel-Size Iron and Steamer

-Taking a red-eye or early morning flight before going straight to a business meeting?
+Taking a red-eye or early morning flight before going straight to a business lunch meeting?

 You’ll still want to present yourself professionally, of course.

-Keeping shirts wrinkle-free is a challenge when everything must be shoved into your suitcase.
+Keeping shirts wrinkle-free is a challenge when everything must be shoved into your suitcase and shoe compartment luggage.
 As such, a travel-size iron and steamer will be your best friend.